open-risk/open_risk_taxonomy/README.md

 The taxonomy is also used as one of the organizing principles for entries in the [Open Risk Manual](http://www.openriskmanual.org/wiki/Risk_Taxonomy)
 Other risk management uses may well be possible.

-## Resources

-An interactive exploration of the taxonomy is available [here](https://www.openrisk.eu/risktaxonomy/index.php) .

 ## Further reading

-You can read more about the conceptual approach to the taxonomy in the following [White Paper](https://www.openrisk.eu/WhitePapers/OpenRiskWP04_061415.pdf) .
+You can read more about the conceptual approach to the taxonomy in the following [White Paper](https://www.openriskmanagement.com/wp-content/uploads/2017/02/OpenRiskWP04_061415.pdf).